sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-pingid-configurations.rst

 Fire Insights SAML Ping Identity Configuration
 ====================

-Fire Insights can be configured with SAML 2.0 Ping Identity as below.
+Fire Insights can be configured with SAML 2.0 Ping Identity as below:

 Go to folder ``conf`` and edit the file ``sso.saml.properties`` in it:

 Add/update the below information from newly created application in Okta:

-1. Enable sso in Fire Insights
+1. Enable SSO in Fire Insights.

 ::

     sparkflows.sp.sso.enable=true

-2. Create user automatically in application if user doesn't exist in Fire Insights, otherwise app will show page 'User not found'
+2. Create user automatically in application if user doesn't exist in Fire Insights, otherwise application will show page 'User not found'.

 ::

     sparkflows.sp.auto.user.create=true

-3. Disable the db login for superuser or else you can enable it to login with superuser authentication
+3. Disable the DB login for superuser or else you can enable it to login with superuser authentication.

 ::

     sparkflows.sp.db.login.enable=true

-4. enable/disable global logout
+4. Enable/disable global logout.

 ::

     saml2.global.logout=true

-5. Copy Ping Identity config info
+5. Copy Ping Identity config info.

 ::

-    #Metadata url of identity provider
+    # Metadata URL of identity provider
     saml2.idp.metadata-url=https://auth.pingone.asia/fa405895-689d-4ced-9a0e-6d940667583b/saml20/metadata/46240920-e6a9-4d2f-b2ce-ddb7d00e4087

    #  Identifier of the SP entity  (must be a URI) Audience URI